Sophie Ellis-Bextor: Career

-1996–99: Theaudience
+1996–1999: Theaudience

-Ellis-Bextor began her professional musical career in 1996 while singing lead vocals in indie band Theaudience.
-The band released four singles, including the UK Top 40 hits "I Know Enough (I Don't Get Enough)", and "A Pessimist Is Never Disappointed", and one self-titled album (theaudience (1999)).
+Ellis-Bextor began her professional musical career in 1996 while singing lead vocals in indie band theaudience.
+The band released four singles, including the UK Top 40 hits "I Know Enough (I Don't Get Enough)" and "A Pessimist Is Never Disappointed", and a self-titled album (theaudience (1998)).
 Videos for the band's singles were directed by her father, Robin Bextor.
-While in Theaudience, readers of Melody Maker voted Ellis-Bextor number one in a poll of 'most sexy people in rock'.
+While in Theaudience, readers of Melody Maker voted Ellis-Bextor number five in a poll of 'most sexy people in rock'.

 The band split in 1999 after demos for a planned second album were rejected by their label Mercury Records, who then dropped the band.
 Ellis-Bextor recorded a duet with Manic Street Preachers — "Black Holes for the Young" — as a B-side for their 1998 single "The Everlasting", and in 1999, made an appearance on the Departure Lounge album Out of Here.